OtherDevOpsGene/zap-sonar-plugin/README.md

 OWASP Zed Attack Proxy (ZAP) is an easy to use integrated penetration testing tool for finding vulnerabilities in web applications.

-It is designed to be used by people with a wide range of security experience and as such is ideal for developers and functional testers who are new to penetration testing.
+People with a wide range of security experience can use ZAP and making it ideal for developers and functional testers new to penetration testing.

 ZAP provides automated scanners as well as a set of tools that allow you to find security vulnerabilities manually.